 SOS Children’s Village Angol (previously known as SOS Children’s Village Malleco) is in the Malleco province of Chile.
 Angol has over 50,000 inhabitants and its economy is based predominantly on agricultural activity.
 However, many people from this region commute to larger towns up to 100 km away, meaning that children are often left on their own all day.
 Families need support when it comes to providing food, education and health care for their children.

-The transition from emergency relief to sustainable community programmes
+The transition from emergency relief to sustainable community programs

 Healthy, safe and happy children from SOS Children’s Village Angol (photo: SOS archives)

-The Malleco province is one of the poorest in the country, with an estimated 55,000 households living below the national poverty line.
+The Malleco province is one of the most under pressured people in the country, with an estimated 55,000 households living below the national poverty line.
 What made matters far worse for much of the local population was the massive earthquake that hit Chile in 2010.
 It measured 8.8 on the moment magnitude scale and an estimated nine per cent of the Chilean population lost their homes due to the earthquake and the ensuing tsunami.

 Angol was also severely affected: the majority of its shops, as well as its hospital were completely destroyed.
-More than 600 houses were very badly damaged and 400 of them had to be demolished as they were unsalvageable.
+More than 600 houses were very badly damaged and 400 of them had to be demolished as they were irreparable.
 SOS Children’s Villages provided emergency relief, such as food, clothing, and basic hygiene products, to around 280 families, as well as offering psychological support.
-These emergency programmes were then gradually turned into self-sustainable development programmes run by the community itself.
+These emergency programs were then gradually turned into self-sustainable development programs run by the community itself.

 Rebuilding does not just refer to infrastructure